Refine data sets

-Before you analyze local data sets in Watson Studio Local, you can refine the data in the following ways.
+Before you analyze local data sets, you can refine the data by cleansing and shaping it.

-- Cleanse the data: fixing or removing data that is incorrect, incomplete, improperly formatted, or duplicated.
+- Fix or remove data that is incorrect, incomplete, improperly formatted, or duplicated.

 You can refine the data in real-time to build a customized data flow, and then save the data flow as either a separate JSON file or an R script.

-In the Data Refinery, you can perform the following tasks:
+Use the Data Refiner to perform the following tasks:

 Set up data